jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/TRAINING-GUIDE-1.md

 _Part of the "zero to vanilla web developer and test engineer" workshop (zero, as in zero prior knowledge)_

 I have tried to use as few tools and helpers as possible to demonstrate a UI testing framework using only selenium-webdriver and chromedriver.
-And code in JavaScript, though what follows can be done in other programming languages.
+And coding will be in JavaScript, though what follows can be done in other programming languages.
 The only either requirement is having Node and Git installed.

 |     |     |
 | --- | --- |